HegrJan/BlindGD77/docs/readme.txt

 10. On the GD77S, you could not modify the very last channel in the zone, if you attempted to, a new channel would be added instead of modifying the last one.
 11. When modifying a channel on the GD77S, we now maintain the name rather than overwriting it.
 We only overwrite if adding a new channel.
 12. If a zone on the GD77S has more than 16 channels, you could not previously rename channels above 16.
 This has been fixed.
 13. Added ability to insert a pause in a DTMF  contact.
 Add a P in the code field of a DTMF contact where you want a 1 second pause.
 Note that if after the second has expired, if a carrier is  detected, e.g. due to the audio response from an allstar node still playing back, the radio will wait until the carrier is dropped before continuing to send the DTMF tones.
 (On radios with a keypad, remember you can  toggle the keypad between  alpha numeric and numeric/DTMF mode with SK2+right.)
-Please note, you must enter the P via the Edit contact submenu from the DTMF Contacts menu, you can't currently do it from the CPS.
-I will fix that before release.
+Please note, you must update your CPS to the one in this archive otherwise if you try import from your radio and there is a contact with a P in their DTMF code, the old CPS would crash.
 14. There is now a new version of the CPS installer called AccessibleGD77CPSInstaller.exe. this must be installed prior to attempting to use the new pause feature in DTMF contacts as the old CPS did not support the P for pause and would crash.
 (Thanks to OK1TE for fixing this and preparing the installer).
 15. Fixed issue on GD77S with color codes when using the VFO.
 Steps to repro:
     a.
 Use virtual keypad to enter a frequency.